dieter-wilhelm/apdl-mode/README.md

 WorkBench is not supporting all MAPDL solver features.
 So "Command (APDL)" objects are used to enhance the GUI's modelling capabilities.

-APDL-Mode is very useful for studying solver (.dat) files which were created by WorkBench.
+APDL-Mode is equally useful for studying solver (.dat) files which were created by WorkBench.
 And, especially, for writing WorkBench
 \`Command' objects and inspecting longer command snippets from other sources.
-Accessing the Ansys APDL reference documentation without detour - this alone - is worth using APDL-Mode!
+Accessing the Ansys APDL reference documentation without detour - this alone - is worth using APDL-Mode.

 When you "Export" (or "Import") such a WorkBench "Command (APDL)" object, it becomes associated with a file on disk and is accessible